JuN-B-official/supabase-sf/README.md

 - **MCP integration**: Built-in connection guide for Claude/Cursor
 - **Security hardening**: Caddy SSL, rate limiting, port restrictions ([docs/security.md](./docs/security.md))

+> [!WARNING]
+> **Single Instance Per Server**: Due to Supabase Realtime's architecture, only ONE Supabase instance can run per server.
+The `realtime-dev.supabase-realtime` container name is hardcoded and will conflict if you try to run multiple instances.
+For multi-instance setups, use separate VPS/VMs.

 ---

 ## Environment Variables